ansible/ansible/docsite/rst/developing_modules.rst

   serializable.
 A common pitfall is to try returning an object via exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
+* When fetching URLs, please use either fetch_url or open_url from ansible.module_utils.urls
-* Do not use urllib2 to handle urls.  urllib2 does not natively verify TLS certificates and so is insecure for https.
-Instead, use either fetch_url or open_url from ansible.module_utils.urls.
+  rather than urllib2; urllib2 does not natively verify TLS certificates and so is insecure for https.

 Windows modules checklist
 `````````````````````````